alexntelifilippidis/uber_project/README.md

 — The fast way: the project is structured as follows: Flask app and WSGI entry point are localed in flask_app directory.
 PostgreSQL and project configuration files are located in postgresql directory.
 Both directories contain Docker files that are connected using docker_compose.yml file in the main directory.

-   For simplicity, I also added run_docker.sh file for an even easier setting-up and running this solution.
+   For simplicity, I also added run_docker.sh file for an even easier setting-up and running this solution and for the environmental variables i will have used Docker Secrets.
 ```
 .
 ├── flask_app